Skip to main content

 The Banking and Remittance Fee

-Moving funds carries a small remittance fee.
-It is typically 0.40% of the amount transferred, and it may be waived to zero for your account.
+Moving funds can carry a small remittance fee, typically 0.40% of the amount transferred, and it may be waived to zero for your account.
 When it applies, it shows on your invoice as a Banking & remittance fee line item.

 For how to read that and other line items, see Understanding Invoices.